floriankugler/floriankugler.com/source/2014-02-18-alt-tech-talks-london-one-cannot-not-communicate.html.md

 ---
-title: Alt Tech Talks London: One Cannot Not Communicate
+title: "Alt Tech Talks London: One Cannot Not Communicate"
 date: 2014-02-18
 ---